Man with glasses and beard standing in sun smiling clapping hands

 As part of your application process, we will capture the details of your current ISA.
 We will then work with your existing ISA provider to complete the transfer for you, and you'll keep your ISA tax-free status benefits.

 At Shawbrook, we accept transfers from Cash ISAs or Stocks and Shares ISAs.
 Cash ISA transfers typically take 4 to 5 working days but can take up to 15 working days.
 Stocks and Shares ISA can take up to 30 calendar days.
+Transfer requests received after your initial account application may be refused.

 Transferring from one Shawbrook ISA to another Shawbrook ISA

 To transfer your Shawbrook ISA to another Shawbrook ISA please contact our friendly Savings Team by phone, or log in and send us a secure message and we will complete the transfer.
+Transfer requests received after your new account application may be refused.

 Transferring a Shawbrook ISA to another provider